kryan225/Research---Cerebral-Palsy-Detection/README.md

 1. Open an ancaconda prompt

-2. Type `conda create -n yourenvironmentname python=2.7 anaconda`
+2. Type `conda create -n yourenvironmentname`

 3. Activate your new env with `source activate yourenvironmentname`